BenHowkins/nerd_box_pp5/README.md

 - Should Have
 - Could Have
 - Won't Have

-### Models
-The project uses five created models consisting of two main models: Post and Comment and three submodels: Categories, Opinions and Choices.
-It also uses the Django allauth User model.
-1. The Post model stores the blog post data:
-- author is a foreign key connecting to the User model.
-- category is a foreign key connecting to the Categories model.
-- opinion is a foreign key connecting to the Opinions model.
-2. The Comment model stores the data regarding comments made on the blog posts:
-- post is a foreign key connecting to the Post model.
-- choice is a foreign key connecting to the Choices model.

-The  entity relationship diagram below was created using [dbdigram](https://dbdiagram.io/home) and demonstrates the relationship between the models. <br>
-<image src="assets/readme/fst_project_diagram.png" width="650px"></image>

 ### Frameworks
 The basic layout of each page was planned using the framework tool [Balsamiq](https://balsamiq.cloud/sn6w1jb/projects).
 This allowed for there to be a basic idea and plan sor each page.
 There may be slight changes between the framework and the final page.